b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 What is the probability that a person would place correctly 6 labels on 6 different beer at random.

 *Hint.
-This task may be seen as correct ordering of different objects.
+This task may be seen as ordering of different objects.
 As always you may reduce the problem to a smaller one.
 For instance think how many different orderings of 3 beer do we have.*

 ### Exercise 3 {#sec:statistics_intro_exercise3}